f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> General
 --------------------------

-The **System Settings > General** page displays the Systems Operation and Status which includes the Base OS and Service Versions currently running on the system controllers as well as the chassis partition, and you can reboot eaither system controller from this page.
+The **System Settings > General** page displays the Systems Operation and Status which includes the Base OS and Service Versions currently running on the system controllers as well as the chassis partition, and you can reboot either system controller from this page.
 You can also configure the system hostname, Login Banner, and Message of the Day as well as other properties.

 .. image:: images/initial_setup_of_velos_system_controllers/image43.png
   :align: center